Frequently Asked Questions about Summer Camp

 - What are your modesty codes for dressing?

 All clothes should be modest.
 Girls are asked to bring a one-piece bathing suit for swimming.
-Also, shorts must come to the knees, and dresses must cover the shoulder and extend below the knees when sitting.
+We recommend shorts that come to the knees , and dresses must cover the shoulder and extend below the knees when sitting.

 - What if my child has food allergies or special dietary needs?